 Modern railroad tracks are built using concrete ties rather than wood.

-Seattle's King Street Station underwent a complete renovation and seismic upgrade.
+Seattle's King Street Station underwent a nationally honored complete renovation and seismic upgrade.
 WSDOT and several partners contributed to the project.

-WSDOT is delivering critical rail infrastructure improvements to improve travel choices, preserve the ability to move freight, and foster economic growth across our state.
-The Cascades High-Speed Rail Program consists of a series of projects that will increase service reliability and add two Amtrak Cascades round trips between Seattle and Portland; for a total of six.
+WSDOT is delivering critical rail infrastructure improvements to improve passenger rail travel choices, preserve the ability to move freight and foster economic growth across our state.
+The Cascades High-Speed Rail Program (pdf 2mb) consists of 20 projects, shown in this map (pdf 1mb), that will increase service reliability and add two Amtrak Cascades round trips between Seattle and Portland; for a total of six.